 Orléans, the cradle of horticulture: a garden city

-Just one hour from Paris, Orléans Métropole is the promise of a green and pleasant break from it all in a variety of ways; there are the city's gardens, the flower parks, the banks of the Loire listed in Natura 2000, horticultural areas and forests.
+Just one hour from Paris, Orléans Métropole is the promise of a green and pleasant break from it all in a variety of ways.
+True asset and essential component of the development of the territory, nature is at the heart of the Metropolis.

 A pioneer in urban biodiversity, Orléans Métropole has chosen to ensure that there are a large number of trees.
 Also renowned for its flowers and numerous gardens, in September every year Orléans organises an International Rose Competition in the Jardin des Plantes (botanical gardens).